josemotta/IoT.Starter.Pi.Lumi/README.md

             return new ObjectResult(example);
         }

-The `HttpPost` operation get `remote` and `code` parameters to blast the command through the IR output.
-The Bash command at RPI host would be, for example:
+The `HttpPost` operation has `remote` and `code` parameters, in order to properly blast IR codes through the output IR led.
+In this case, the `irsend` command at RPI host would be:

 	pi@lumi:~ $ irsend SEND_ONCE LED_44_KEY CYAN